fliot/scrapy-ninja-proxies/README.rst

 Usage
 -----

-Add ``ROTATING_SCRAPY_KEY`` option (something like 'KJHGFSERTYUIO87654323ERFGHUIO876543'), obtained from your scrapy.ninja subscription.
+Add ``ROTATING_NINJA_KEY`` option (something like 'KJHGFSERTYUIO87654323ERFGHUIO876543'), obtained from your scrapy.ninja subscription.

 Then add rotating_proxies middlewares to your DOWNLOADER_MIDDLEWARES::